Derrick Henry: Playing style

-Observers have also noted that Henry has a tendency to get better, particularly in yards per carry, in the later stages of a game, as his strength and toughness wears down opponents.
+Opponents have emphasized the need to stop Henry's momentum before he reaches the second level, where he has been likened to a train.
+Observers have also noted that Henry tends to improve, particularly in yards per carry, in the later stages of a game, as his strength and toughness wear down opponents.
 Henry's successful running game has also permitted the offense success with play-action.